Polynomially knotted 2-spheres: Conclusion:

 \section{Conclusion:}

-A more general spinning construction is described by R.A.Litherland \cite{Litherland} called \say {\textit{Deform Spinning}}, where roll-spun knot and twist-spun knots are special cases.
-We would like to find a way to parameterize these $2$ knots since these are obtained by deforming classical knotted arc using some transformations in $\mathbb{R}^{3}$ while spinning.
-Finding a general method to parameterize any $2$ knot will be a goal in the next project.
+A more general spinning construction is described by R.A.Litherland \cite{Lit} called \say {\textit{Deform Spinning}}, where spun knots and d-twist spun knots are special cases.
+We would like to find a way to parameterize these $2$-knots since these are obtained by deforming classical knotted arc using some transformations in $\R^{3}$ while spinning.
+Finding a general method to parameterize any $2$-knot will be a goal in the next project.